 The Great Lakes — Superior, Huron, Michigan, Ontario and Erie — make up the largest body of fresh water on Earth, accounting for one-fifth of the freshwater surface on the planet at 6 quadrillion gallons.
-The area of all the Great Lakes is 95,160 square miles (246,463 square kilometers).
+The area of all the Great Lakes is 95,160 square miles (246,463 square kilometers) and span 750 miles (1,200 km) from west to east.
+The square mileage is larger than the state of Texas.

-The lakes are on the U.S.-Canadian border, touching Ontario in Canada and Michigan, Wisconsin, Minnesota, Illinois, Indiana, Ohio, Pennsylvania, and New York in the United States.
-About 34 million people in the United States and Canada live in the Great Lakes basin.
-More than 3,500 species of plants and animals inhabit the Great Lakes basin, including 170-plus species of fish.
+The lakes, called "the nation's fourth seacoast," are on the U.S. and Canadian border, touching Ontario in Canada and Michigan, Wisconsin, Minnesota, Illinois, Indiana, Ohio, Pennsylvania and New York in the United States.
+As of 2017, more than 30 million people live in the Great Lakes basin, according to the Environmental Protection Agency (EPA).
+This equates to 10 percent U.S. residents and 30 percent Canadian residents.
+More than 3,500 species of plants and animals inhabit the Great Lakes basin, as well, including 170-plus species of fish.

 While the area had been inhabited for a very long time before European explorers arrived, Étienne Brûlé (circa 1592-1632), an advance man for the French explorer Samuel de Champlain (circa 1567-1635), is generally credited as the first European to discover the Great Lakes.
-Brûlé is believed to have reached Lake Huron around 1615, and went on to explore Lake Ontario.
+Brûlé is believed to have reached Lake Huron around 1615, and went on to explore Lake Ontario, according to the Canadian Museum of History.

 There are a number of rivers and tributaries connecting the Great Lakes.
 The Straits of Mackinac connect Lake Michigan and Lake Huron, and there is such a steady flow of water between these two bodies that they could be considered one lake.
 Lake Erie and Lake Ontario are connected by the Niagara River, including Niagara Falls.
 The St. Lawrence River connects Lake Ontario to the Gulf of St. Lawrence, which leads out to the Atlantic Ocean.